-As noted by Kalleberg and Mastekaasa (2001), most theories and research on work attitudes and behaviour can be categorised according to whether they emphasise the causal effects of job rewards or other aspects of the work situation or of work values or personality characteristics (i.e., "situational" or "dispositional" perspectives) (Gruenberg, 1980; Morris and Villemez, 1992).
-The dispositional perspective assumes that job attitudes reflect relatively stable individual differences in needs, values, or personality characteristics (see Staw and Ross, 1985).
+As noted by (author citation), most theories and research on work attitudes and behaviour can be categorized according to whether they emphasize the causal effects of job rewards or other aspects of the work situation or of work values or personality characteristics (i.e., "situational" or "dispositional" perspectives) (Gruenberg 1980; Morris and Villemez 1992).
+The dispositional perspective assumes that job attitudes reflect relatively stable individual differences in needs, values, or personality characteristics (see Staw and Ross 1985).
 By contrast, situational theories assume that work attitudes are shaped by the context of work or by job characteristics.
 One situational perspective is represented by Salancik and Pfeffer's (1978) information processing approach, which suggests that work attitudes are mainly determined by social influences and contextual cues, and are only weakly related to people's actual job characteristics.
-A second type of situational approach assumes that work attitudes are shaped primarily by the benefits and utilities that people obtain from their jobs and organisations (see Herzberg, Mausner and Snyderman, 1959).
-This second type of situational theory may also to a greater or lesser extent allow for dispositional factors and thus be consistent with the view that people's overall feelings about their jobs are a function of both job characteristics and the needs or values that workers attach to their jobs and organizations (see Goldthorpe, Lockwood, Bechhofer, and Platt, 1968; Locke, 1976; Kalleberg, 1977; Morris and Villemez, 1992).
+A second type of situational approach assumes that work attitudes are shaped primarily by the benefits and utilities that people obtain from their jobs and organizations (see Herzberg, Mausner and Snyderman 1959).
+This second type of situational theory may also to a greater or lesser extent allow for dispositional factors and thus be consistent with the view that people's overall feelings about their jobs are a function of both job characteristics and the needs or values that workers attach to their jobs and organizations (see Goldthorpe, Lockwood, Bechhofer, and Platt 1968; Kalleberg 1977; Locke 1976; Morris and Villemez 1992).
 Thus, it may also be considered as a combination of the situational and the dispositional perspective.

 One such combined approach is to consider work attitudes like commitment and job satisfaction as multiplicative functions of work values and job characteristics.
-The basic idea is that job characteristics impact work attitudes, but the strength of this effect depends on how much the individual employee values the particular job characteristic in question.
+The basic idea is that job characteristics impact work attitudes, but that the strength of this effect depends on how much the individual employee values the particular job characteristic in question.
 Thus, for instance, the impact of job security is expected to vary between employees with different views of the importance of this characteristic.
-This model, which may be called a values-rewards model, has its roots in the expectancy theory of attitudes (Vroom, 1964).
-It has been widely used in research on job satisfaction (Locke, 1976; Mastekaasa, 1984; Hesketh and Gardner, 1993), but has been influential even in the commitment literature (Meyer, Irving, and Allen, 1998).
+This model, which may be called a values-rewards model, has its roots in the expectancy theory of attitudes (Vroom 1964).
+It has been widely used in research on job satisfaction (Hesketh and Gardner 1993; Locke 1976; author citation), but has been influential even in the commitment literature (Meyer, Irving, and Allen 1998).

-In the values-rewards model, the impact of rewards is assumed to vary as a function of the importance attached to these rewards.
+In the values-rewards model, the impact of rewards is assumed to vary as a function of the importance attached to these rewards - the more important the reward is considered to be, the stronger its influence on commitment.
 In technical terms, values are assumed to act as moderator variables.
 It follows that the actual variation in impact in a given population will depend on the amount of variation in values.
 The higher the degree of consensus about a type of reward, the lower the variation.
 In line with this, Hesketh and Gardner (1993) suggest that values (or other dispositional characteristics) will have moderator effects only for job characteristics that are of moderate normative desirability.